-There are several campgrounds around the lake, as well as cabins and Airbnbs.
-Or, you can stay in the nearby town of Anaconda.
+There are several campgrounds around the lake, as well as apartments and cabins.
+Consider staying in the nearby town of Anaconda.

 To explore the surrounding area, grab lunch and a local brew in Phillipsburg before or after exploring the dirt road that goes to Skalkaho Falls.